 Challenge / Goal

-With this measure, the city of Munich aims to develop and demonstrate the potential of a new and innovative software-controlled road safety management concept in the districts of Domagkpark and Parkstadt Schwabing, north of the Munich city centre.
-The concept will allow to identify risks before accidents occur and to take appropriate prevention action.
+With this measure, the city of Munich aims to develop and demonstrate the potential of a new and innovative software-controlled road safety management concept in the districts of Domagkpark and Parkstadt Schwabing (north of Munich’s city centre).
+The concept will allow identifying risks before accidents occur and to take appropriate prevention action.
 This is a preventive approach to road safety management that seeks to increase the safety inherent to the road system, reduce the amount and severity of accidents, and create a safe mobility environment for all road users.

 In order to develop and implement the new safety concept, as a first step, it was necessary to conduct a comprehensive inventory and an in-depth analysis of the road safety situation in the area targeted.
-To do so, so called ‘road safety hotspots’ were identified in two ways:
+To do so, the so-called ‘road safety hotspots’ were identified in two ways:

-- A scientific analysis of the road safety in the living labs based on expert knowledge (subcontract) and existing traffic accident data;
+- A scientific analysis of the road safety in the living labs based on expert knowledge (subcontract) and existing traffic accident data, and

 The results are being used to define a set of road safety objectives to be realised in the target area.